gayatrig19/the-quest-adventures-game/README.md

 - Based on user choices, there are multiple paths which can lead to either success or failure outcomes.
-- The game is designed in such a way that user can explore multiple scenarios and locations based upon the choices resulting in either of the result.
+- The game is designed in such a way that user can explore multiple scenarios and locations based upon the choices resulting in either of the outcomes.
 - At the end of the user's journey, they are presented with a final text depending on their success or failure in the quest.